freenas/freenas-docs/userguide/intro.rst

   debug information.
 The :command:`-G` switch has been removed as the system no longer uses GRUB.

-The following screen options have changed:
+These screen options have changed:

 * The :guilabel:`ATA Security User`, :guilabel:`SED Password`, and
   :guilabel:`Reset SED Password` fields have been added to